Mister Jiu's: History

 Mister Jiu's, named after Jew's surname but in pinyin transliteration, opened to the public on the weekend of April 8–10, 2016.
 When it debuted, among its original members were chef patron Brandon Jew, pastry chef Melissa Chou, sous chef Sara Hauman, and bar director Danny Louie.
 The restaurant's second floor has the 85-seat dining room and kitchen exposing each other in view.
 It also retains the Four Seas Restaurant's "gold lotus chandeliers and filigree lights [...] set against white walls, wood floors and midcentury- [sic] chairs and tables".
 Through the windows of the restaurant's second floor, nearby places and streets, the clock tower of the San Francisco Ferry Building, and high-rise buildings on Commercial Street can be seen.
 A neon green parklet was built outside the restaurant entrance for outdoor dining.

 The restaurant's current owners are Brandon Jew and his wife Anna Lee.
+In 2023, for cost reasons, they changed the format of the restaurant from à la carte service to a five-course tasting menu.
+The change was reverted in 2025.

-Mister Jiu's has had its alumni.
-Melissa Chou of her pastry business Grand Opening was a pastry chef.
+Numerous alumni have gone on to found successful projects.
+Melissa Chou of Grand Opening Bakery was a pastry chef.
 William Lim Do, the founder of Lao Wai Noodles, was a sous chef.
 Another alumnus Christina Marinucci became the founder of Marinucci's Pasta Shop.
 Armin Chan, the founder of Weirdough Focaccia, is a line cook.
+Chefs Franky Ho and Mike Long went on to start Four Kings a few blocks away on Commercial Street.